fumcs/fumcs.github.io/_posts/2023-08-17-Bike-Part-III.md

 ## Graph creation

+This section of the code efficiently manages the creation of the graph dataset by iteratively processing time intervals, generating snapshots of data, calculating edge features, and organizing the necessary attributes for each interval.
+The outcome is a comprehensive dataset that can be utilized for training and analysis using graph-based machine learning models.

 {::nomarkdown}
 {% assign jupyter_path = "assets/jupyter/rental_bike/part_III/graph_creation-divvybikes.ipynb"| relative_url %}
 {% capture notebook_exists %}{% file_exists assets/jupyter/rental_bike/part_III/graph_creation-divvybikes.ipynb %}{% endcapture %}